MarianBusila/AZ203/MonitorOptimize/MonitorOptimize.md

     - the endpoint name is a subdomain of azureedge.net and is included in the URL for delivering CDN content by default (for example, https://contoso.azureedge.net/photo.png).
 You can map a custom domain with a CDN endpoint by creating a CNAME DNS Record and associating the custom domain with the CDN endpoint.
     - application code has to be modified to access the CDN endpoint instead of the origin URL
     - you can preload assets in CDN endpoints for imediate availability
+    - Azure CDN offers the following caching behavior options:
+        - Ignore query strings (there is only one cached version of an asset regardless of the query string in the URL)
+        - Bypass caching for query strings
+        - Cache every unique URL (use it for caching versions of a file)

 * invalidate cache content (CDN or Redis) [Purge an Azure CDN endpoint](https://docs.microsoft.com/en-us/azure/cdn/cdn-purge-endpoint)
     - on CDN you can *Purge* the endpoint (Portal or API) or you can do versioning of files